These Wines Were Made for Pairing – Pairing Aged Cabernet Sauvignon with Food

 Sometimes people ask me which vintage of the 2002-2009 PELLA Cabernet Sauvignon vertical is my favorite.
 My answer?
 It depends what you’re having for dinner.
 Last night I made a dish with wheat berries (instead of farro)—cooked “dirty”—with aromatic vegetables, sausage, and chicken liver, kind of like “dirty rice.”
 (It’s another dish I adapted from Chef Vivian Howard.)
 Chicken liver and sausage transformed the wheat berries into a deeply meaty, umami, protein-rich dish.
 As a bonus, liver is cheap and nutrient dense.
 Some people don’t like the taste of liver, but in this recipe, all the flavors meld into one tasty whole, garnished with fresh herbs and celery leaves, the freshness a nice counterpoint to the rich flavors.

 So, what is the best wine pairing for liver?
 (Burning question, I know.
 But listen to your mom: liver is good for you.)
 Answer: it depends.
 When I was in my twenties, Kristof and I celebrated a special meal at a San Francisco restaurant called La Folie, where I ordered foie gras to start.
 (I know, I know PETA.
 By the way, foie gras is now illegal to sell in California, according to Senate Bill 1520 (S.B.
 1520), also known as the Force Fed Birds law, but not to possess and consume privately.)
 The somm recommended a glass of Chateau d’Yquem Sauterne to start, and I was blown away.
 Dessert wine to begin a meal!?
 Sweet and savory pairings!?
-It was the most perfect pairing I’d ever encoutered.
+It was the most perfect pairing I’d ever encountered.

 There are different types of liver and liver preparations; I like cooking with organic chicken livers to add rich, umami depth to dishes like Bolognese sauce.
 Because I remembered the beauty of a sweet wine paired with (fattened) liver, I decided to pair my meal with the most opulent of our PELLA Cabernets, the 2005 vintage.
 Though it is not sweet (it’s 100% dry), the wine has heady notes of honeycomb and ripe, black fig, along with salted black olive.
 The 2005 vintage is a wine people either particularly love at first sip — or don’t.
-I always encourage them not to taste wine out of context.
-Wine writers, critics, and brokers, experienced as they may be, miss out on a lot when they pop corks and taste one wine after another.
-In real life, we drink wine with food.
-I also encourage people to open these bottles of older wine and let them breathe for a couple hours before dining.
-What ensues is magic!

 By the way, wheat berries (for those interested) can be cooked and eaten as you would other grains like farro or barley, ground into flour, or planted to grow wheat.
 Because they are shelf-stable for 25 years, I once ordered a 50 lb. bag of organic wheat berries from Central Milling in Utah and vacuum-sealed small portions.
 Last night’s dinner was my first time preparing them, and after cooking them forever (about 75 minutes), they seemed done.